ewildingLI/Global-Instructor-Guidelines/README.md

 On this page you can find information to record screencaptures on both Windows and Mac.

-And some more text.
-And some less.
-And again some more.

-Looks like the '>' comment markdown syntax isn't translated by chat-gpt
+Looks like the '>' comment markdown syntax isn't translated by chat-gpt.
+Some new text.